Have you always dreamed of being your own boss? Or maybe you like the idea of a side hustle that brings in extra income?

 Keep in mind that Wix store templates are customizable.
 This means you can change things like the font, colors, and even the placement of certain modules, which is where Wix’s drag and drop features come in.
 This way, you can make a template your own.

 Wix gives you the ability to personalize your store, and — good news — you don’t need to know code to do it.

-Once you’ve selected a template, you can use the Wix website builder to customize the template to fit your preferences.
+Wix website builder allows you to customize the template to fit your preferences.
 You can choose different colors, switch up backgrounds, add a personal logo, swap out fonts, and drag and drop various modules into different spots.

 As you make changes, it’s a good idea to continuously refresh your preview pane so you can see how they look.
 You should also make sure your template and any design changes make an easy transition to mobile view.

 Why?
 Consider the following stats about mobile shopping in 2019:

 - 40 percent of Black Friday sales took place on mobile devices

 - On Cyber Monday, $9.2 billion in retail sales were generated from mobile